ECSTeam/cloudfoundry-top-plugin/README.md

 # top-plugin

-Plugin for showing live statistics of the targeted cloud foundry foundation.
-You must be logged in as 'admin' or assign permissions to PCF user as described in the installation below for this plugin to function.
-The live statistics include application stats and route stats.
-The primary source of information that the top plugin uses is from monitoring firehose.
+Cloud Foundry command-line cf plugin for showing live statistics of the targeted cloud foundry foundation.
+You must be logged in as 'admin' user or assign permissions to the cloud foundry user as described in the installation instructions below for this plugin to function.
+The live statistics include application statistics and diego cell statistics amoung others.
+The primary source of information that the top plugin uses is from monitoring the cloud foundry firehose.

 ![Screenshot](screenshots/screencast1.gif?raw=true)